SynCrystal/SynCrystal/README.md

 VarSSTmethod: A collection of MATLAB and MEX routines which applies a variational model to optimize the crystal analysis results provided by 2D synchrosqueezed transforms.
 Detailed description of this method is in [5].

+Sketching: A phase space sketching idea for crystal image classification.

 [1] H. Yang and L. Ying.
 Synchrosqueezed wave packet transform for 2d mode decompo- sition.
 SIAM Journal on Imaging Sciences, 6(4):1979–2009, 2013.